 - Be sure the handouts reflect what is presented during the field day.

 - Have plenty of visuals—photos, charts, infographics, quotes.

 - Add contact information for future conversations and questions.

-- Keep it readable: 11- or 12-point font, clear titles, sans serif font (e.g., Arial or Calibri, but not Times New Roman or Georgia) and lots of white space.
-Have it professionally printed or printed on a color laser printer.
+- Keep them readable: 11- or 12-point font, clear titles, sans serif font (e.g., Arial or Calibri, but not Times New Roman or Georgia) and lots of white space.
+Have them professionally printed or printed on a color laser printer.

 - Leave blank space at the end for note-taking.

 - Stick to the program and time allotments.